Allergen challenges Paediatric Day Unit

 You will need to bring with you the child’s reliever (blue) inhaler, spacer device and adrenaline pen (e.g. EpiPen®, Emerade™ or Jext® device) if these have been previously prescribed.

-In the very unlikely event that the child requires adrenaline and has their own pen device with them, you will be asked (with supervision) to administer this yourself to allow for practice.
+In the very unlikely event that the child requires adrenaline and have their own pen device with them, you will be asked (with supervision) to administer this yourself to allow for practice.

 What will happen when you arrive?